priyasha2808/Code-Soft/README.md

 **Introduction**
 The Interactive Calculator Web Application is a web-based calculator that allows users to perform a variety of calculations with ease.
 Built using HTML, CSS, and JavaScript, this calculator provides a user-friendly interface for basic arithmetic calculations.

-Features and Functionality
+**Features and Functionality**
-Basic Arithmetic: The calculator can perform addition, subtraction, multiplication, and division.
+**+Basic Arithmetic:** The calculator can perform addition, subtraction, multiplication, and division.
-Clear Input: Users can easily clear their input with a dedicated "C" button.
+**+Clear Input:** Users can easily clear their input with a dedicated "C" button.
-User-Friendly Interface: The calculator features large buttons for ease of use and a clear display for results.
+**+User-Friendly Interface:** The calculator features large buttons for ease of use and a clear display for results.

 Technologies Used
 HTML: Used for structuring the calculator's content.